Here are the NC school districts closing for the May 1 teacher rally in Raleigh

 AI-generated summary reviewed by our newsroom.

-- At least five school districts announced closures for the May 1 teacher rally in Raleigh.
+- At least 22 school districts announced closures for the May 1 teacher rally in Raleigh.

 - Districts cited many teacher leave requests and inability to provide student supervision.